Table of Contents

 What causes hidradenitis suppurativa?

-Hidradenitis suppurativa occurs when sweat glands and hair follicle openings become blocked.
-Doctors don't know why this happens.
+HS occurs when sweat glands and hair follicle openings become blocked.
+Doctors don’t know why this happens.
 Poor hygiene does not cause this condition.
 It is not contagious.
-You can't catch it from or pass it to anyone.
+You cannot get it from or pass it to anyone.

 - Do I have hidradenitis suppurativa?